 7. Consider Therapy

 You don’t need to be at breaking point before you go to therapy.
-A trained counsellor can help you and your partner work through your misgivings, confusions and mixed emotions in a safe, neutral environment.
+A helpful therapist can help you and your partner work through your misgivings, confusions and mixed emotions in a safe, neutral environment.
 In addition, you can discuss how to sustain trust in the long term, explore ways to improve communication and learn new coping mechanisms that help you both deal with anger, hurt or jealousy.

 8. Spend More Time Together